 Yes, the lab environment will consist of a set of virtual and physical network devices and at least one AWS-Linux server.
 I will install a set of libraries in the lab environment; this will enable you to get working quickly.
 From the lab environment you will be able to use Paramiko SSH, Netmiko, Arista's eAPI, NAPALM, NX-API, and PySNMP.

 You should be familiar with the basics of Python.
 You can be slow at writing Python code, but these ideas should not be new to you.

 You also need to be familiar with basic network engineering (routing, switching, SNMP, Cisco CLI configuration).

 Finally, since the lab environment will use Linux.
 You should be at least somewhat familiar with Linux.
-You should know the basics of how to move around the file system, execute a script, edit a file.
+You should know the basics of how to move around the file system, execute a script, and edit a file.

 Python facilitates writing clean, readable code and is natively present on Linux and MacOS.
 Python has gained widespread support in the networking community both from engineers and from vendors.
-Python has a large, active community and consequently numerous resources are available to you (libraries, documentation, books, tutorials, etc.).
+Python has a large, active community and, consequently, numerous resources are available to you (libraries, documentation, books, tutorials, etc.).

 If you are not satisfied with the course, there is a 30-day money back guarantee (from the start of the course).
 No questions asked.

 In the fall of 2010, I started on a journey to: 1)build a product business, 2)become a programmer, and 3)be a father (probably not the best idea to try all these things at once).